 The TAP only sets the obligation to use the messages defined in B.5 for the dialogue between requesting and attributing systems, unless there is a specific agreement between requesting and attributing systems to use an otherwise defined standard.
 In theory therefore, if one of the two parties wants to use the B.5 messages and the other wants to use a different standard, the one wanting B.5 should prevail, but in this case the counterpart is free to not sign the distribution agreement.
 In practice the decision will depend on the commercial interest of one party to do business with the other.

-The actors of the process of reservation are listed below (see also fig. ).
+The actors of the process of reservation are listed below (see also fig. below).
 It must be noted that those actors represent roles that are played in the process, and not necessarily different persons or companies.
 One same person or company may act as one or more of the mentioned actors (for example a RU’s sales outlet selling transport services where the same RU is retailer, distributor, issuer, attributor and carrier).

 A customer who requires information and/or buys the product